Newport mobile breast screening unit moving to new location

 The mobile screening unit is part of the breast screening service provided by Shropshire Breast Screening at The Shrewsbury and Telford Hospital NHS Trust (SaTH).

-The mobile screening unit was previously based at Cottage Care Centre, but SaTH said construction on-site at the location cannot support the unit’s logistical needs on this occasion.
+The mobile screening unit was previously based at Cottage Care Centre, but SaTH said construction at the location means the site cannot support the unit’s logistical needs on this occasion.

 “Harper Adams University at Edgmond has helped us meet those, and we’re really grateful for their support.
 Thanks to them, we can keep offering breast screening locally and make it easier for people to attend.